elanders-germany/api-sdk/README.md

 Elanders RESTful-API - Your interface to Elanders.

-Drop-Shipping Service to sent personalized content to your end-customers or as supply chain solution with just in sequence delivery.
+Drop-Shipping Service to sent personalized content (print on demand) to your end-customers or as supply chain solution with just in sequence delivery.
 Elanders Print and Packaging is a leader in print innovation, packaging and web-to-business services.